Víctor Zapata (footballer, born 1994)

-Víctor Manuel Zapata Caicedo (born 29 September 1994) is an English former footballer who played as a attacker.
+Víctor Manuel Zapata Caicedo (born 29 September 1994) is a Colombian former footballer who played as an attacker.

 Career

 Club career

 As a youth player, Zapata joined the youth academy of English Premier League side Tottenham.
 In 2014, he signed for Banbury United in the English seventh tier.
 Before the second half of 2014–15, Zapata signed for Czech top flight club Baník, where he made 3 league appearances and scored 0 goals.
 On 24 April 2015, he debuted for Baník during a 0–2 loss to Vysočina.